19Naveen/Detective_Coding/readme.md

 How the event works:
 --------------------
 -> The game consists of a single level.
--> The event comprises 10 coding problems, each of which's solutions will serve as a hint to solve the crime.
+-> The event comprises of multiple coding problems, each of which's solutions will serve as a hint to solve the crime.
 -> These hints can be used to narrow down the suspects.
 -> The first team to identify the criminal will be announced as the winner.